stetso/awesome-gideros/readme.md

 - [C++ plugin development](http://giderosmobile.com/forum/discussion/1025/step-by-step-how-to-write-a-c-plugin-and-deploy-it-to-the-desktop-windows-player) - Getting started with Gideros plugin development in C++.

 ## Useful Lua-Libraries
-*general Lua libraries that are useful in gamedev but are not Gideros specific*
+*General Lua libraries that are useful in gamedev but are not Gideros specific*

 - [lume](https://github.com/rxi/lume) - Great collection of functions that are useful for game development.
 - [inspect](https://github.com/kikito/inspect.lua) - Easily pretty-print your tables to the console in a readable way.